-6. The unit's map appears, with the cross-hair cursor highlighting the restaurant's POI symbol.
+6. The unit's map appears, with the cursor crosshairs highlighting the restaurant's POI symbol.
 A pop-up data box shows the POI's name.
-A data box at the bottom of the screen displays the location's latitude and longitude, distance and bearing.
+A data box at the bottom of the screen displays the location's latitude, longitude, distance and bearing.

-Map screen showing Finding Waypoint, the result of a restaurant search.
+Finding Waypoint screen showing the result of a restaurant search.